What Is a Fair Insurance Settlement From a Car Accident?

 Settlement Timeline Factors

-Most car accident settlements resolve within 3 to 6 months, but complex cases may take longer.
+Settlement timelines vary and may depend on factors such as medical treatment duration, documentation, and claim complexity.
 Reaching maximum medical improvement before settling ensures you don’t undervalue future medical needs or permanent limitations.

 Negotiation Strategies: Maximizing Your Settlement Value